Zagita21/book/README.md

 ## Building

-The book is build using [mdbook](https://github.com/rust-lang/mdBook).
+The book was built using [mdbook](https://github.com/rust-lang/mdBook).

-To build it, you need to install [Rust](https://www.rust-lang.org/tools/install) first.
+To build it yourself, you'll need to install [Rust](https://www.rust-lang.org/tools/install) first.

 Then install `mdbook` using cargo: